 Can I Give My Dog Dinovite?
 Answer: There are cheaper & better options

-There are other products, which we’ll be recommending, that are a better overall value.
+We’ll make recommendations that are a better overall value.

 Lack of Honest Reviews

-Dinovite does seem to work for many dogs and most of the reviews are positive.
-Of course, you can’t go by what you read on the company’s website since they aren’t going to showcase anything negative.
+Dinovite does appear to work for lots of dogs.
+Most reviews are positive.
+Of course, don’t go by what you read on the company’s website.
+They aren’t going to showcase anything negative.

 Dinovite is Hit or Miss

-The Missing Link has a highly rated line of supplements which are much cheaper than Dinovite.
-You can target your dog’s coat or skin with their Ultimate Skin & Coat Dog Supplement or try their joint health and digestive solution called Ultimate Hip, Joint & Coat Dog Supplement.
+Target your dog’s coat or skin with Ultimate Skin & Coat Dog Supplement or try their joint health solution called Ultimate Hip, Joint & Coat Dog Supplement.

-Better K9 Probiotics
+Better Canine Probiotics

 Veterinary Diets Fortiflora by Purina

-Probiotic Everyday Bite Size Chews or Vetri-Mega by Vetri-Science Laboratories
+Vetri-Mega by Vetri-Science Laboratories

 Conclusion on Dinovite